xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 ### Consider using "=>" for short functions and methods

-But only use `=>` when the everything, including the function declaration, fits on a single line.
+But only use `=>` when everything, including the function declaration, fits on a single line.

 Example: